FeliciaBrisc/ParaView_NetCDF_TimeRemapper/README.md

 It also adds a human-readable "current_date" array for easy timestamp display in the 3D viewport.

 The example NetCDF files used in this tutorial are courtesy Clemens Schannwell (Max-Planck-Institut für Meteorologie, Hamburg).
+Many thanks to Clemens, who answered the community questionnaire I sent out this summer, kindly shared his datasets and processing shell script, so I could understand the real-world scenario that motivated this tool.

 A video tutorial that follows the PDF (NetCDF_TimeRemapper_Tutorial.pdf) step-by-step is available on YouTube: https://youtu.be/hl2EThO77Ec